quickshiftin/php-pdf-invoice/README.md

 # PHP PDF Invoice
 This project uses a PDF invoice generator extracted from Magento for general use via Composer.
-You can easily integrate your existing domain model and start generating PDF invoices.
+You can easily integrate your existing domain model and start generating PDF invoices that look like this

 ![Example Invoice PDF](http://i289.photobucket.com/albums/ll238/quickshiftin/php-pdf-invoice-example_zpswiumm9tg.png)